Please see our Entry Requirements page for general entry requirement guidance.

-What will I study?Whether it is games, mobile telephones, social networking sites, digital television or iPods, there's barely an hour of the day that goes by when we are not immersing ourselves in the media.
+Whether it is games, mobile telephones, social networking sites, digital television or iPods, there's barely an hour of the day that goes by when we are not immersing ourselves in the media.
 When we spend so much time exposed to something, doesn't it make sense to understand it better?
 By focusing on specific parts of the media, we can understand the wider context in which it exists, the forces that act upon it, and how it influences us.

 The course allows you to investigate different themes that underpin the subject: the way we are influenced as an audience and how we as an audience can manipulate the media; issues that affect big and small media organisations and the big debates and themes that surround the media as a concept.

 How will I be assessed?

-Written examination (50 per cent)
+Written examination (70 per cent)

 A materials contribution is applied to this course.
 This will be confirmed at interview.

 Film Studies, Sociology, Photography, Drama and Theatre Studies and English.

-What could it lead to?Media Studies gives you excellent analytical, technical and group-working skills, all of which are attractive to employers and universities.
+Media Studies gives you excellent analytical, technical and group-working skills, all of which are attractive to employers and universities.
 It is an excellent contribution to arts-based undergraduate programmes.
 Students who have successfully completed both years have gone on to study Media at university, giving them the practical skills and academic knowledge to work in the industry.